-We consider the private provision of a public good with non-refundable binary contributions.
+We consider how group size affects the private provision of a public good with non-refundable binary contributions.
 A fixed amount of the good is provided if and only if the number of contributors reaches an exogenous threshold.
-The threshold, the group size, and the identical cost of contributing to the public good are common knowledge.
-Our main result shows that the maximal probability of reaching the threshold (and thereby obtaining the public good) which can be supported in a symmetric equilibrium of this participation game is decreasing in group size.
-This generalizes a well-known result for the volunteer’s dilemma – in which the threshold is one – to arbitrary thresholds and thereby confirms a conjecture by Olson for the class of participation games under consideration.
-Further results characterize the limit when group size goes to infinity and provide conditions under which the expected number of contributors is decreasing or increasing in group size.
+The threshold, the group size, and the identical, non-refundable cost of contributing to the public good are common knowledge.
+Our focus is on the case in which the threshold is larger than one, so that teamwork is required to produce the public good.
+We show that both expected payoffs and the probability that the public good is obtained in the best symmetric equilibrium are decreasing in group size.
+We also characterize the limit outcome when group size converges to infinity and provide precise conditions under which the expected number of contributors is decreasing or increasing in group size for sufficiently large groups.

 Georg Nöldeke, and Jorge Peña, “Group size and collective action in a binary contribution game”, IAST working paper, n.
 18-86, February 2020.

 Journal of Mathematical Economics, vol. 88, May 2020, pp. 42–51